OpenMLRL/CoMLRL/docs/content/docs/dev/contributing.md

       git fetch upstream && git rebase upstream/main
     ```

-3. Implement new features or fix bugs, and updating documentation as needed.
+3. Implement new features or fix bugs, updating documentation as needed.

-4. Open pull requests to the upstream repository and wait for review.
+4. Open a pull request to the upstream repository and wait for review.

 {{% /steps %}}

 ## Sponsorship

-It takes a lot of resources to fine-tune LLMs with MARL.
-We would appreciate any sponsorship to help with the resource costs.
-Please reach out to the maintainers for sponsorship opportunities.
+Fine-tuning LLMs with MARL requires substantial computational resources.
+We appreciate any sponsorship to help cover these costs.
+Please reach out to the [maintainers](liu.shuo2@northeastern.edu) for sponsorship.